Table Of Contents

 The Brussels City Museum, housed in the King's House (which, confusingly, never housed a king), sits right on the Grand Place.
 It was originally a bread market and later an administrative building for the Duke of Brabant (who became King Charles V of Spain, thus lending the building its regal title).

-The flower market on weekends transforms the central square into something completely different.
+The flower market on weekends turns the central square into something completely different.
 The biennial flower carpet event turns the entire square into a living artwork, even regular Saturday mornings bring vendors selling plants while locals buy flowers for their balconies and tourists photograph the temporary beauty.

 During winter (December to March), the Christmas market turns Grand Place into a medieval theme park.
 The mulled wine smells like cinnamon, and the atmosphere is undeniably festive.